cutoffthetop/recommender/README.md

 # zeit.recommend

 This guide describes how to setup the Zeit Recommend service.
-(Most commands must be run as root.)

 Currently two machines are needed: